This Version Posted: August 4, 2020

-Cleaning and disinfecting public settings is essential to prevent the spread of COVID-19 and protect people in the community.
+Cleaning and disinfecting public spaces is essential to prevent the spread of COVID-19 and protect people in the community.

-The following information provides guidance on cleaning and disinfection of public settings, including schools, transit, colleges/universities and other workplaces in Ontario and is based on a fact sheet from Public Health Ontario.
+The following information provides guidance on cleaning and disinfection of public spaces and workplaces in Ontario.

 What you should know

 - Commonly used cleaners and disinfectants are effective against COVID-19.
 Click here for a specific list of hard-surface disinfectants that are known to be effective against COVID-19.

 - Frequently touched surfaces are most likely to be contaminated.